lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

 - **Cabinet thermal control system**.
 The cabinet thermal control system must control the surface temperature of the electrical cabinets while maintaining the internal temperature inside the operation range of the contained equipment.
 - **Locking pins system**.
-The two actuators, there are two for redundancy, are for locking the elevation axis into the parking positions: zenit or horizon.
+The two actuators, there are two for redundancy, are for locking the elevation axis into the parking positions: zenith or horizon.
 - **Main Power Supply system**.
 This is the power supply for the main drives uses to move Azimuth and Elevation axes.
 - **OSS**.
 This is the Oil Supply System, responsible of keeping the telescope floating on an oil film to reduce friction.
 - **Azimuth Cable Wrap system**.
 Is commanded in position by the azimuth axis, to make the wires follow the movements of